Residence permit application for an entrepreneur

 - A partner in a general partnership

-- A general partner in a limited partnership (not a silent partner)
+- A silent partner who is not a general partner in a limited partnership

-- A shareholder in a managerial position in a limited-liability company (Managing Director or member of the Board of Directors) or a person working in another type of company in a managerial position if you personally own at least 30 per cent of the company’s share capital or personally have at least 30 per cent of the number of votes produced by the company’s shares, or if you are a person in a managerial position in another type of company with similar authority in the company concerned.
+- If you personally own at least 30% of the company’s share capital or personally have at least 30% of the votes generated by the company’s shares, or if you are a person in a managerial position in another type of company with similar authority in the board of directors, you are a shareholder in a limited liability company (Managing Director or member of the Board of Directors) or you are employed by another type of company in a managerial position.

 - Expected processing time for electronic application